Silt-Capped Rhythmites at Old Lady Canyon, WA

 Nine silt layers cap a stack of fine-grained rhythmites at Old Lady Canyon.
 The repetition and similar thickness suggests that all are water-lain.
 There's an oxidation and mottling overprint throughout.
 This drainage was recently swept by some huge floods (1964?).
 I suspect the mottling is a recent modification, based on the height of the pre-flood alluvial fill surface.

-In the years following Waitt's publication, numerous workers confirmed through several lines of evidence (varves, burrows, mottling, roots, charcoal, etc.) that scabland floods were separated by significant periods of time, often several decades in length.
-Therefore, the larger question is now settled: windblown silts are possible (if difficult to see) and water-laid silts are common.
+In the years following Waitt's publication, numerous workers confirmed through several lines of evidence (varves, burrows, mottling, roots, charcoal, etc.) that scabland floods were separated by significant periods of time, often decades.
+Therefore, the larger question is now settled: windblown silt caps are possible (if difficult to see) and water-laid silt caps are common.
 Waitt (1985) finds loess and ash caps on rhythmites at Mabton, an outcrop which is now covered.

 Get one of these brushes and see what you can uncover.

-After doing field work all over the Columbia Basin for the past 20 years, I am convinced very, very few geologists a.) leave the roadside, and b.) visit out-of-the-way places like this.
-Admittedly, fear of being shot by the landowner or being arrested in front of students is inconvenient, but these are stochastic events and, therefore, cannot be planned for.
-Outcrops must be visited and documented.
+After doing field work all over the Columbia Basin for the past 20 years, I am convinced very, very few geologists leave the roadside or visit out-of-the-way places they've not already heard of, like this one.
+Admittedly, fear of being shot by the landowner or being arrested in front of students is inconvenient, but these are stochastic events and, therefore, should not influence your planning.
+Field Geologists were put on Earth to visit outcrops.
+Climb the outcrops and get their good tidings.
 Be bold.
-You will not likely return to this spot anytime soon.
-Field Geologists were put here to visit outcrops.
+You will not likely have a second chance to return to this spot.
 I prefer to make discoveries the old fashioned way: on foot.
 Fencelines be damned.
 The key is going early in the day.
+And if wimpyness still overwhelms, you can always just knock on the front door.
+People like geologists and will nearly always let you hike around their property.